bakku99/OBS_Malkoros/Malkoros_Vault/Lore/Elemental_Deities.md

 # Elemental Deities

 Primordial powers over fire, water, air, earth, arcane, and shadow.
+Internal links are provided to the respective Deity files.

 - [[Eirsyr]] - Greater Goddess of Ice, Water, and Preservation
 - [[Myrradyn]] - Greater God of Arcane, Weave, and Unraveling